GitHubChung/blog/language-descriptions/finnish-language-profile.md

 In brief, the accusative as used in an inflecting language such as German or Latin can be expressed in Finnish with either nominative, accusative (personal pronouns only), genitive or partitive.
 The choice of case ending depends on how it aligns with the criteria above.

-In a related sense, this also affects how Finnish treats the complement of olla “to be”.
+In a related sense, this also affects how Finnish treats the complement of *olla* “to be”.
 The complement can be in nominative or partitive - again depending on how it aligns with some of the criteria above.

 Use of the partitive plural may also be initially difficult for foreigners to master since the required plural infix _-i-_ can cause changes to the stem which can be difficult to predict without some drilling or revision.
-The genitive plural is described in Fred Karlsson’s guide _Finnish: An Essential Grammar_ as the most complex of Finnish case forms.
+The genitive plural is described in Fred Karlsson’s guide “Finnish: An Essential Grammar” as the most complex of Finnish case forms.
 The suffixes for genitive plural can be attached to a stem based on the partitive plural or a stem based on the genitive singular.
 The choice of stem depends on the declensional class of the word.

 Spelling is relatively phonemic (each grapheme corresponds to just one meaningful sound) but rarely transcribes sandhi as mentioned earlier.
 The alphabet is influenced by the Swedish alphabet.
 Conventions that may be unfamiliar to speakers of English are: